Skip to content

 Visit Multiplier

-The best EOR providers in 2026 are RemoFirst (starting at $199/mo), Remote (starting at $599/mo), and Multiplier (starting at $400/mo), based on our 10-category rating system covering 9 providers.
+The best EOR providers for hiring in Vietnam in 2026 are RemoFirst (starting at $199/mo), Remote (starting at $699/mo), and Multiplier (starting at $400/mo), scored on The Borderless Standard, our 10-pillar framework, across 10 providers.

 Vietnam caps probationary periods at 60 days for most roles and 180 days for senior or specialist positions.
 Exceed that and the employment relationship changes in ways that affect termination rights and severance obligations.